Rhinofly/.jshintrc/README.md

 This configuration file is roughly based on our [javascript styleguide](https://github.com/Rhinofly/idiomatic.js).

+The options are explained on the [jshint website](http://www.jshint.com/docs/options/).

 Note: define & require are set as globals, since most of our projects use requirejs.
 Disable or add more globals as required.

 ## How to use with [grunt-contrib-jshint](https://github.com/gruntjs/grunt-contrib-jshint)?